 Take Your Bitcoin Network Participation Up

 Running a full node is one of the best ways to accomplish this task.
-A full node is a protocol that is designed to validate transactions and blocks on the network.
+A full node is a protocol designed to validate transactions and blocks on the network.
 Bitcoin full nodes are also referred to as miners.
 They are critical to the operations of Bitcoin’s blockchain.
 Without them, the blockchain wouldn’t be able to operate in a decentralized manner.

 Full Node Costs

-As you may be aware, running a node has some costs that you should be considered.
+As you may be aware, running a node has some costs that should be considered.
 The cheapest way to run a node is on your PC.
-While this strategy is far less efficient than purchasing a high-powered ASIC (application-specific integrated circuit) miner, it’s by far the most cost-effective way.
+While this strategy is far less efficient than purchasing a high-powered ASIC (application-specific integrated circuit) miner, it’s the most cost-effective way.
 The average PC-powered full node costs around $200+.
 Of course, these costs can rise if you opt for better mining equipment.
 ASIC miners can run $3000+

 Full Node Minimum PC requirements